wertyg775/wertyg775/README.md

 # Hi there, I'm Danish

-I'm a 3rd year Computer Science (Data Science) student at the University of Malaya, passionate about building intelligent systems that solve real-world problems.
-Currently exploring the intersection of machine learning, scalable architectures, and cloud technologies.
+I'm a 3rd year Computer Science (Data Science) student at the University of Malaya, currently on a 1-year internship at Rosary Labs.
+My recent passion has been Machine Learning and AI research and its intersection with Systems Engineering.

-**Actively seeking internship opportunities** in Machine Learning, Data Science, or Data Engineering starting March 2026.
+## Current focus

-## What I'm Working On
+- Building a compiler in C

-- Building scalable ML systems with async architectures
+- Creating an inference engine for serving LLMs
-- Exploring AWS cloud services (S3, Lambda, and more)
+- Completing Stanford's CS336 to learn frontier techniques of language modelling
-- Exploring AI engineering and working with Agentic applications
+- Solidifying ML/AI fundamentals

 ## Tech Stack